wet-boew/wet-boew-documentation/research/2019-15-exploration-chat-pattern-prototype-form.md

 							</ul>
 						</fieldset>
 						<fieldset>
 							<legend data-wb-chtwzrd-q='{"labelwizard":"Great!
-And are you:", "queryName":"describe", "input":"radio"}'>In what situation are you?</legend>
+And are you:", "queryName":"situation", "input":"radio"}'>In what situation are you?</legend>
 							<ul class="list-unstyled mrgn-tp-md">
 								<li>
 									<label data-wb-chtwzrd-a='{"next":"q3","url":"page1.html"}'>